datahub-project/datahub/metadata-ingestion/README.md

 - List of collections in each database and infers schemas for each collection

 By default, schema inference samples 1,000 documents from each collection.
 Setting `schemaSamplingSize: null` will scan the entire collection.
+Moreover, setting `useRandomSampling: False` will sample the first documents found without random selection, which may be faster for large collections.

 Note that `schemaSamplingSize` has no effect if `enableSchemaInference: False` is set.